Funny, sad, universal, specific, metaphoric... - Ron Leibman (Tony Award Winning Actor), The Baby Project

 As she careens through the world of medically assisted fertility she is forced to ponder the question - what exactly constitutes a family?
 While maneuvering her way through the foster care system, the LA public schools, HMO’s and LA traffic, Dana falls in love with her black, bass playing/poet, next door neighbor, Jackie.

-Ultimately, Jackie breaks up with Dana because she is unaware of her own white privilege.
+Ultimately, Jackie breaks up with Dana because she feels that Dana is unaware of her own white privilege.
 Heartbroken, she moves forward with her dream of motherhood, which does come true, but in a way she hadn’t envisioned.
 In the end she adopts a pregnant 14 year -old Latina teen and Dana becomes a mom and a grandma simultaneously.

 Ultimately The Baby Project gives voice to the ever – evolving face of the American family.